Last Updated on March 6, 2026

 - No Penalty for Late Tax Payment: TDS deductions mean that taxpayers do not have to pay penalties for late payment of taxes since part of their tax liability is already paid to the government.

-- Advance Tax Payment: TDS is considered advance tax payment and could be deducted when submitting the income tax return while computing total tax liability.
+- Advance Tax Payment: TDS is considered an advance tax payment and could be deducted when submitting the income tax return while computing the total tax liability.
 Additionally, if there are excess tax payments, taxpayers can also avail refunds.

 - Publicises Tax Deduction Proofs: The forms of TDS deductions are mentioned in Form 26AS, the comprehensive taxation payment statement against which you could verify and reconcile your income tax dues.